Compact moduli of elliptic K3 surfaces: Elliptic K3 surfaces and their moduli

 The geometry of an elliptic surface is largely influenced by the \emph{fundamental line bundle} $\mathscr L$.

 \begin{definition} The \textbf{fundamental line bundle} of a standard elliptic surface is $\mathscr L := (f_* \mathcal{N}_{S/X})^{-1}$, where $\mathcal{N}_{S/X}$ denotes the normal bundle of $S$ in $X$.
-For an arbitrary elliptic surface we define $\mathscr{L}$ as the line bundle associated to its minimal semi-resolution. \end{definition}
+For an arbitrary elliptic surface we define $\mathscr{L}$ as the line bundle associated to its minimal semi-resolution\footnote{the semi-normal version of resolution of singularities, see e.g. \cite[Section 1.13]{singmmp}}. \end{definition}

 For $X$ a standard elliptic surface, the line bundle $\mathscr{L}$ is invariant under taking a semi-resolution or Weierstrass model, is independent of choice of section $S$, has non-negative degree, and determines the canonical bundle of $X$ if $X$ is either relatively minimal or Weierstrass (see \cite[III.1.1]{mir3}).